-- Amounts paid or incurred by the taxpayer to foreign related parties, for which a deduction is allowable - 2.
+- 1. Amounts paid or incurred by the taxpayer to foreign related parties, for which a deduction is allowable - 2.
 Amounts paid in connection with the acquisition of depreciable or amortizable property from the foreign related party - 3.
-Cross-border reinsurance payments made to related parties - Purchase proceeds paid to related parties that, with the U.S. corporation, are members of an "inverted" group

-There are several explicit and practical exceptions to the provision's scope for otherwise deductible payments, including, but not limited to, payments that would otherwise be included in the U.S. corporation's cost of goods sold (which are viewed as reductions to gross income as opposed to deductions, and therefore outside the scope of BEAT) as well as payments for activities that effectively amount to back-office services (cost component only).
+Cross-border reinsurance payments made to related parties - 4.
+Purchase proceeds paid to related parties that, with the US corporation, are members of an "inverted" group including, but not limited to, payments that would otherwise be included in the US corporation's cost of goods sold (which are viewed as reductions to gross income as opposed to deductions, and therefore outside the scope of BEAT) as well as payments for activities that effectively amount to back-office services (cost component only).